Tracking the results of marketing spending is an area that many industrial B2B companies struggle with.

 The time that users spend on a site does not necessarily translate to a sale or conversion.
 As such, unless the visitor takes some action, this time is less meaningful to marketers.

-These metrics provide a more valuable and insightful look into the marketing performance of a manufacturing company.
+These metrics provide a more valuable and insightful look into the marketing performance of an industrial B2B company.

 Click-through rates (CTR)